juandavidzuluaga/doc-otobo-admin/content/ticket-settings/queues.rst

 Queues
 ======

 Teams need a workspace and the ability to dispatch work based on skill level, security level, department or responsibility just to name a few.
-Other teams may also need to view or react in these requests as well.
+Other teams may also need to view or react to these requests as well.

 OTOBO uses queues to provide your teams with structure.
 Queues provide a powerful way to divide and disperse the work to the responsible group of people.